Kotlin/kotlin-spec/docs/src/md/kotlin.core/scoping.md

 - The bodies of [function literals][Function literals];
 - The bodies of getters and setters of [properties][Property declaration];
 - The bodies of [constructors][Constructor declaration];
-- The bodies of instance initialization blocks in [classifier declarations][Classifier declaration];
+- The bodies of instance initialization blocks in [classifier declarations][Classifier declaration].
-- TODO(Anything else?)

 All declarations in a particular scope introduce new _bindings_ of identifiers in this scope to their respective entities in the program.
 These entities may be types or values, where values refer to objects, functions or properties (which may also be delegated).